front-end-intermediate/session-8/readme.md

 ## Homework

 Review the notes below, step through them again using them and the finished version as a guide.
-Create an HTML table for the display of pirates by editing the Pirate component's JSX.
+Finish the form that sends a pirate to the back end, updates the database and displays the new pirate in the front end.

 For your final project you will create a version of the recipes list and details pages in React.